-- our ability to attract new employers and job seekers; - Paid Employer renewal rates; - Paid Employers purchasing upsell services; - the addition or loss of large Paid Employers, including through acquisitions or consolidations; - the timing of recognition of revenue; - the amount and timing of operating expenses related to the maintenance and expansion of our business, operations and infrastructure; - network outages or security breaches; - general economic, industry and market conditions, including inflationary pressures, a volatile interest rate environment, increasing borrowing costs, actual or perceived instability in the global banking industry and the impacts therefrom, cybersecurity incidents, uncertainty with respect to the federal debt ceiling and budget and potential government shutdowns related thereto and the impacts of the war in Ukraine and the Israel-Hamas war; - changes in our pricing policies or those of our competitors; - seasonal variations in sales of our products, which have historically been most pronounced in the fourth quarter of our fiscal year; - the timing and success of new product or service introductions by us or our competitors or any other change in the competitive dynamics of our industry, including consolidation among competitors or strategic partners; and - the timing of expenses related to the development or acquisition of technologies or businesses and potential future charges for impairment of goodwill from acquired companies.
+- our ability to attract new employers and job seekers;

+- Paid Employer renewal rates;

+- Paid Employers purchasing upsell services;

+- the addition or loss of large Paid Employers, including through acquisitions or consolidations;

+- the timing of recognition of revenue;

+- the amount and timing of operating expenses related to the maintenance and expansion of our business, operations and infrastructure;

+- network outages or security breaches;

+- general economic, industry and market conditions, including inflationary pressures, a volatile interest rate environment, increasing borrowing costs, actual or perceived instability in the global banking industry and the impacts therefrom, cybersecurity incidents, uncertainty with respect to the U.S. presidential and other federal, debt ceiling state and budget and potential government shutdowns related thereto local elections, and the impacts of the war in Ukraine and the Israel-Hamas war; Middle East; - changes in our pricing policies or those of our competitors; - seasonal variations in sales of our products, which have historically been most pronounced in the fourth quarter of our fiscal year; - the timing and success of new product or service introductions by us or our competitors or any other change in the competitive dynamics of our industry, including consolidation among competitors or strategic partners; and - the timing of expenses related to the development or acquisition of technologies or businesses and potential future charges for impairment of goodwill from acquired companies.